ronnyhdez/pagina_personal/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Data Professional at [ixpantia](https://www.ixpantia.com/) were I help organizations to get insigths from their data, to develop data products, learn R and get the best practices for data science.
+I'm a Data Professional at [ixpantia](https://www.ixpantia.com/) where I help organizations gain insigths from their data, develop data products, learn R and obtain the best practices for data science.

 Also I like to teach, share and collaborate with others so I co-organize events with [DataLatam](http://www.datalatam.com/) or by my own.